 Our Board and its ESG and Nominating Committee make diversity in gender, ethnicity/race, age, and career experience a priority when considering director candidates.
 The recruitment process reflects a deliberate search for specific skills, background and experiences, as needed.
-In 2021, the Board and ESG and Nominating Committee engaged a third-party search firm to help identify and recruit highly qualified women and individuals from ethnically diverse groups to include in the pool of potential director candidates as part of its board refreshment process.
+In 2021, the Board and the ESG and Nominating Committee engaged a third-party search firm to help identify and recruit highly qualified women and individuals from ethnically diverse groups to include in the pool of potential director candidates as part of its board refreshment process.
 This year-long search process resulted in the election of Molly P. Zhang (aka Peifang Zhang) to the Board on January 3, 2022.
+The Board and the ESG and Nominating Committee remain committed to including diverse candidates in the pool of director candidates and, as part of its ongoing refreshment process, have again engaged a director search firm to help identify and recruit highly qualified individuals to further enhance the diversity, experience and skillsets of our Board in its entirety.

-The Board has nominated eight director nominees to stand for election at the Annual Meeting.
+The Board has nominated seven director nominees to stand for election at the Annual Meeting.
+All seven nominees are current directors.
+One current board member, Patrick J. Bartels, Jr., will not stand for election, and the size of the Board will be reduced to seven directors effective at the conclusion of the Annual Meeting.
 The slate of director nominees includes two women, one of whom is ethnically diverse.